inf380p/fall2021/_posts/readings/2021-09-01-why-python.md

 * [List of compiled Languages](https://en.wikipedia.org/wiki/List_of_programming_languages_by_type#Compiled_languages)

 ## Whitespace-based syntax
-Python uses whitespace (spaces, tabs, newlines, and other things that humans don't see) to delineate the start and stop of its major pieces.
+Python uses whitespace (spaces, tabs, newlines, and other things that aren't typically displayed to the user) to delineate the start and stop of its major pieces.
 Many other languages use a verbose syntax, which involves a lot of special characters.